-Washington, D.C., is a spectacular place to celebrate July Fourth.
-The National Mall, with Washington, D.C. monuments and the U.S. Capitol in the background, forms a beautiful and patriotic backdrop to America's Independence Day celebrations.
+Washington, D.C., is a spectacular place to celebrate the Fourth of July.
+Settings like the National Mall, Washington, D.C. monuments and the U.S. Capitol, provide a patriotic backdrop to the celebrations.
 This is an all-day event in the nation's capital, beginning with a parade along Constitution Avenue and ending with a spectacular display of fireworks over the Washington Monument.
-Following is a guide to all of the Fourth of July events on the National Mall as well as other fireworks locations in Maryland and Virginia.

 Fourth of July Fireworks at the National Mall